 It can be the case that you have a new set of audience with new products or services, or you have additional set(s) of target audience that are vastly different from your current one.
 Such a change calls for a website redevelopment, as your new website will need to cater to these new buyer personas and increased loads of traffic.

-With the current elevated status of content as the main focus of any marketing strategy nowadays, it is important that your website holds a proper content management system (CMS) that let you make amendments easily and quickly, and by any internal staff.
+With the current elevated status of content as the main focus of any marketing strategy nowadays, it is important that your web portal holds a proper content management system (CMS) that let you make amendments easily and quickly, and by any internal staff.
 It is best that you can manage your website and update your content without having to change lots of confusing programming codes, or even hire web developers to change the website.
 A professional CMS like WordPress, Joomla or Magento will allow you to save time and cost, and it’s very useful when you have to make immediate changes to short-term campaigns, special promotions or offers, rewards or contests.

 A CMS is also important if you have an inhouse content management team to oversee your content marketing.
 This makes sure that they can be educated to take charge of updating the articles, videos or infographics daily, without the need for any external vendor or programmer’s help to do so, as it will incur additional costs if so.
 Google loves fresh content, so it is important for your marketing team to be able to update the website frequently.
 If your website currently does not have a CMS, then it’s really time to redesign your website.